Ikea kitchens

 To help you decide whether or not you should buy an Ikea kitchen, find out what its customers think of its kitchens and customer service.

-We've surveyed thousands of kitchen company customers to reveal how Ikea kitchens compare with rival brands such as John Lewis, Howdens Joinery and Magnet.
+We've surveyed thousands of kitchen company customers to reveal how Ikea kitchens compare with rival brands such as Howdens Joinery, John Lewis and Magnet.

 Which? members can log in now to unlock the table below and see how Ikea was rated for its customer service, quality of products and finish, and value for money.
 You can also read comments from Ikea kitchen owners.

-If you're not a Which? member, you can take out a trial subscription to Which? to see this, plus reviews of thousands of products, from washing machines to ovens.
+If you're not a Which? member, you can take out a £1 Which? trial to see this, plus reviews of thousands of products, from washing machines to ovens.

 Visit our page on the best and worst kitchen brands to see how Ikea compares with other brands.